christianshub/dll-injector/README.md

-# Remote-DLL-Injection
-PoC: Remote DLL injector, description is on it's way.
+Description is on it's way.